Skip to content

 If a single integer is given, a constant block size is assumed.
 Alternatively, a list of block sizes can be given to specify the size of each block along transport direction.

-This cannot be used in conjunction with construct_from_unit_cell=True since the block sizes are determined from the unit cell and the neighbor_cell_cutoff.
+The block_size parameter cannot be used in conjunction with construct_from_unit_cell = True since the block sizes are determined from the unit cell and the neighbor_cell_cutoff in that case.

 contacts#